 In addition, for those physicians who are inclined toward an academically based career, the division encourages, supports and provides additional training in clinical and basic science research.
 This is done throughout all three years of fellowship training and may lead to a fourth year of endocrine research training at Cincinnati Children’s.

-The division accepts three fellows per training year.
+The division accepts four fellows per training year.
 A combined pediatric and adult endocrinology fellowship program (four years) is also available.

 Download more information about visiting professors in .pdf format.